stacks-network/stacks-core/sip/sip-007-stacking-consensus.md

 miners and holders with incentives for participating in the network early on.
 Then, as natural use cases for the blockchain develop and gain steam, the PoX system could gradually scale down.

+**Stacker-driven PoX.**  To further discourage miners from consolidating, holders of liquid (i.e. non-Stacked) STX tokens may vote to disable PoX in the next upcoming reward cycle.
+This can be done with any amount of STX, and the act of voting to disable PoX does not lock the tokens.

+This allows a community of vigilent users guard the chain from bad miner behavior arising from consolidation on a case-by-case basis.
+Specifically, if a fraction _R_ of liquid STX tokens vote to disable PoX, it is disabled only for the next reward cycle.
+To continuously deactivate PoX, the STX holders must continuously vote to disable it.

+Due to the costs of remaining vigilent, this proposal recomments _R = 0.25_.
+At the time of this writing, this is higher than any single STX allocation, but not so high that large-scale cooperation is needed to stop a mining cartel.